Ben's Chili Bowl: History

 The extensive construction of the U Street Metro station across the street from the restaurant, completed in 1991, forced still more U Street businesses to close.
 However, Ben's Chili Bowl stayed open to feed the construction workers.
 The Washington Post commented that Ben's Chili Bowl is "probably the only business on this strip that survived both the 1968 riots and the construction phase of the Metro Green Line".
 The Metro and lower crime rates helped the gradual revitalization and gentrification of the neighborhood.
 From the early 1990s, business revenues grew by 10% annually, to $1.5 million in 2005, and the number of employees at the restaurant grew as well, to a staff of 20.

 In the summer of 2007, the owners of Ben's led a coalition of ten small local businesses to broker a deal with a local energy company to convert operations to 100% wind energy.
 The New York Post quoted Nizam Ali as saying, "We see this as part of being involved in what is good for the neighborhood, what's good for the city....It's a good idea that helps the environment and, it turns out, makes economic sense for all of us."

 In 2008, Ben's Chili Bowl opened a second location in the newly built Nationals Park, though it has a more limited selection than the original restaurant.

 On October 7, 2009, Ben died at the age of 82.
 He and his wife, Virginia, had retired from the restaurant business, having passed daily operations of Ben's Chili Bowl to their sons, Kamal and Nizam.
-Ali's death was mourned in many ways throughout the city, including a written statement by Mayor Adrian Fenty, which read in part:
+Ali's death was mourned in multiple ways throughout the city, including a written statement by Mayor Adrian Fenty, which read in part:

 "I am deeply saddened to hear of the passing of the founder and namesake of Ben's Chili Bowl, one of the greatest treasures in the District of Columbia.
-Ben Ali was a man who invested his life in a small business that weathered many storms and became the soul of a neighborhood and the pride of our city."
+Ben Ali was a man who invested his life in a small business that weathered multiple storms and became the soul of a neighborhood and the pride of our city."